Tune's TD throw completes Houston's rally past La-Lafayette

 The Cajuns got three field goals in the first half from by Kenneth Almendares (42, 42, and 22 yards).
 Chandler Fields finished 17 of 25 passing for 169 yards and a touchdown.

 Tune's first TD toss was a 33-yarder to Carter in the second quarter.
-Carter finished with 104 yards on three catches, and Dell had six receptions for 44 yards and the two TDs.
+Carter finished with 104 yards on three catches, and Dell had six receptions for 44 yards.

 ELITE COMPANY

 Tune and Reed, who threw six TD passes in Wednesday's New Orleans Bowl victory over South Alabama, are three ahead of Heisman Trophy winner Caleb Williams of Southern California and Ohio State's C.J.
 Stroud.
-Williams still has a bowl game to play and Stroud's Buckeyes are in the College Football Playoff.
+Williams still has the Cotton Bowl game to play and Stroud's Buckeyes are in the College Football Playoff.

 THE TAKEAWAY